holyavkin/Public/codex.md

 How I think things will be in the future, based on the approximate year I think they’ll come true.

 #### 7. Predictions: By 2025
-- Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
+- Global climate changing will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
 Sea level will go upper.
 Some cities on the shores will go under water.
 - The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
 We will start with obvious applications (like preventing Alzheimer's) but not stop there.
 This also will create mutations.
 It will take 50-70 years to master this technology.
 - Self-driving vehicles will begin to replace truck & taxi drivers, impacting employment rates in the world.
 More programmers jobs will be on the market.